 Namita is the bee that helped the mag grow.
 She handled the ads, revenue, subscriptions, resources, payments and everything commercial.
 She does newsletter, chapter engagement, database updates, BoD meets, minutes, HR issues and lots more at IITBAA but just whisper “I’ve got an ad for Fundamatics” and she’ll climb over chapter honchos, important alumni and everyone else and throw a dazzling smile at you.

 Former PRO of IITB, Jaya was the driving force behind the highly acclaimed Raintree which won both national and international awards.
 Jaya, her experience and her excellent editorial eye was a constant guide in conceptualisation content and production of every print issue of Fundamatics.

 The architect of the E-zine Abhishek Thakkar, or just ‘Thakkar’ as he is known to his friends, is the latest addition to this small but elite club of creative bees.
 He is an alumnus of H5 from C’03.
-Having a lot of it, he loved throwing his weight around, and escaped many a bumps which he would have got for his PJs.
+Having a lot of it, he loved throwing his weight around and escaped many a bump which he would have got for his PJs.
 Now he channels all that creative energy in designing beautiful scalable web and mobile interfaces.

 We have known this man forever and for too many things.
 Alumni leader, former webmaster, built up most exhaustive global database from scratch, fund-raiser, tireless workhorse, former President of IITBHF.
-But for Fundamatics, he is the NRI uncle who popularised it on the web, on FB, on LinkedIn, on Twitter and oversees all our polls and surveys that got featured in most national dailies, either on the front page or in full page features.
+But for Fundamatics, he is the NRI uncle who popularised it on the web, on FB, on LinkedIn, on Twitter and oversees all our polls and surveys that got featured in most national dailies, either on the front page or in full-page features.